danielfm/smudge/README.md

 [![asciicast](https://asciinema.org/a/218654.svg)](https://asciinema.org/a/218654)

 Spotify.el is a collection of extensions that allows you to control the Spotify application from within your favorite text editor.

-**Note:** This is _very_ alpha software, and it works only in Mac OS X and Linux.
+If you are running on Mac OS X or Linux, you can control the locally running instance.
+If you are running on any platform with a network connection (including Windows - and even headless!) and have a Spotify premium subscription, you can control an instance of Spotify via the Spotify Connect feature.

 ## Features

 * Spotify client integration for GNU/Linux (via D-Bus) and OS X (via AppleScript)
+* Device playback display & selection using the Spotify Connect API (requires premium)
 * Communicates with the Spotify API via Oauth2
 * Displays the current track in mode line
 * Create playlists (public or private)